-- Connect the laptop as described above, and start up the terminal emulation program. - Power Up the ECM, and within 5 seconds type a lower case e three times. - The main menu will be displayed as follows -
+- Connect the laptop as described above, and start up the terminal emulation program. - Power Up the ECM. - A power up message will be displayed showing the QExxxx number, site name, CRC, firmware version number, and SID number. - Press H <ENTER> to display the main menu h